Udon171/fam-star-quizary/readme.md

     - [LGSQ-p2](docs\lighthouse%20FSQ%20p2.PNG) https://lighthouse-metrics.com/lighthouse/checks/c79fb7a5-cd9f-43cb-85d1-087d10a2bec5

 **Events of Testing/Refining**
-- First issue to get fixed a correct answer bug that happened when leaving the timer to go to zero then revealing the answer in green. fixed by restricting the anwser function in quiz.js.
+- First issue to get fixed a correct answer bug that happened when leaving the timer to go to zero then revealing the answer in green.
+Fixed by restricting the anwser function in quiz.js.
-- Second issue, the end page for getting a score wasnt displaying a total score +.
-I renamed file to winner.html and used !important in css this fixed thos issues.
+- Second issue, the end page for getting a score was not displaying a total score +.
+I renamed file to winner.html and used !important in css this fixed those issues.
-- Third issue, To make the score more competetive for playing the quiz i added a time bonus mode.
+- Third issue, To make the score more competetive for playing the quiz I added a time bonus mode.
 Quicker anwsers get bigger scores.
-- Fourth thing i realised the sick mode difficulty had no function as the api doesnt suppport sick mode.
-I created my specfic sick mode using hard questions from 3 catogarys Maths, Science & Technology with just 15sec to answer felt good to me and after checking the api i made my sick mode option.
+- Fourth thing I realised the sick mode difficulty had no function as the api does not suppport sick mode.
+I created my specfic sick mode using hard questions from 3 catogarys Maths, Science & Technology with just 15sec to answer felt good to me and after checking the api I made my sick mode optional.
-After all this problem solving it came to a solid run of commits but nothing changed on the pages website hhhhmmmm why 3 weeks old i said hhhmmm.
+After all this problem solving it came to a solid run of commits but nothing changed on the pages website hhhhmmmm why 3 weeks old I said hhhmmm.
 I removed the pages entry to then re upload the pages entry this has corrected all issues (mainly expired issue).

 ### C: Resposive & Accesablility
 - 600 or 768 for mobile?
 768 pixels allowing certain higher amount of devices use the mobile layout.
 - Mobile kept a vertical look filling the screen some titles need top space,the quiz need all answers resized to be visible.
 1080px issue with settings heading off screen adjusted via @media 1080 adding space to top of H1.
-- All buttons were made effect reactive to offer visual direction. early disision to use green fill for correct and red for wrong but I added the wobble for easy visiual selecting keeping the visual inputs fast for question time.
+- All buttons were made effect reactive to offer visual direction.
+Early decision to use green fill for correct and red for wrong but I added the wobble for easy visual selecting, keeping the visual inputs fast for question time.
 - Changing video name Defomers = v1 Turbulance = v2 particle flow = v5 particle = v3 particle 2 = v4.
 All converted and being modified in the code.
-- A lot of my design choices were to create a more minimual adjustments for resolution changes keeping a centre of screen focused aproach and using video for the contrast with a minimal layout concept.
-This aspect worked better than i expected.
+- A lot of my design choices were to create a more minimal adjustments for resolution changes keeping a centre of screen focused approach and using video for the contrast with a minimal layout concept.
+This aspect worked better than I expected.

 ### Entry 7: Project Reflection
 - **Final Thoughts**: After finishing the project and having such drasting changes when faced with time constraints as deadlines came closer and closer.
-Design focus changed using MPV aproach for the core functions to be built and then refine a design around that with infuence from the planning.
+Design focus changed using MPV approach for the core functions to be built and then refine a design around that with infuence from the planning.
 - My ablitiy with creating video let me take my intial concept and use in a more modern blend with pastal colours of the background and bright 80s feel logo the function became a bug and error monster it was always going to be...
-- **Logic Ideas**: After making some changes and developmants through the project with the logice elements.
+- **Logic Ideas**: After making some changes and developmants through the project with the logic elements.
 I've come to further realise the time and questions are a good start but adding a (x) times element to the rounds that get a special multiplier if consecutive correct answers are achived.
 This would create the most fairest outcome with time based rounds as low (x) values for easy mode & the higher (x) values for hard mode.
 The skill of anwsering the questions should reward the user the most.
 - Creating the 4 player element with rounds leading to a head to head would best suite the use of Python and would really benfit from a server enabling remote use of mobile/tablets for multiplayer connections and participtaion.

 Stay Frosty...